Moving to Greater Houston, Texas: Your Complete 2026 Relocation Guide

 - Midtown: Dense, walkable, and close to both Downtown and the Museum District.
 Primarily townhomes and apartments.
 Strong bar and restaurant scene.
 Median rent (1BR): ~$1,500.
 Popular with young professionals working Downtown or in the Medical Center.

 - EaDo (East Downtown): Houston's fastest-changing neighborhood.
-Former warehouse district now filling with breweries, art spaces, new apartment buildings, and easy access to Minute Maid Park and BBVA Stadium.
+Former warehouse district now filling with breweries, art spaces, new apartment buildings, and easy access to Daikin Park and Shell Energy Stadium.
 Median rent (1BR): ~$1,400.
 The closest thing Houston has to a Brooklyn-style revival.

 - Rice Village / West University: Adjacent to Rice University, this area offers a college-town atmosphere with upscale shops and restaurants.
 West University Place is an independently incorporated city with its own police and excellent schools.
 Median home price in West U: ~$900,000+.